These sanctions will keep squeezing North Korea's economy

 North Korea has also apparently been using ship-to-ship transfers at sea to potentially obtain oil, despite UN sanctions forbidding the practice.

-The US government announced new measures try to to crack down on North Korean shipping in February.
+The US government announced new measures to try to crack down on North Korean shipping in February.

 Financial isolation